-- A. Calendar assignment; notice.
+A. Calendar assignment; notice.
 Based upon the docketing statement and record proper, the court shall assign the case to either the general, legal or summary calendar.
 The appellate court clerk shall file and promptly serve notice of the assignment upon the parties and the district court clerk.
 The date stamped on the calendar notice is the date of service for purposes of Rule 12-308.
-If the clerk mails the notice, Paragraph B of Rule 12-308 applies. - B. General calendar.
-If the case is placed on the general calendar: - (1) the transcript of proceedings shall be filed as provided in Rule 12-211; and - (2) the appellant shall file and serve his brief within thirty (30) days after the date the transcript of proceedings is filed in the appellate court.
-The appellee shall serve and file his brief within thirty (30) days after service of the brief of the appellant.
-The appellant may serve and file a reply brief within ten (10) days after service of the brief of the appellee.
-The time limits for briefs on cross-appeals are set forth in Rule 12-213. - C. Legal calendar.
-If the case is placed on the legal calendar: - (1) a transcript of proceedings shall not be filed; - (2) the case will be submitted on legal issues; and - (3) briefing time shall commence from the date of service of the appellate court clerk's notice of the calendar assignment; the appellant shall file and serve his brief within twenty (20) days; the appellee shall serve and file his brief within twenty (20) days after service of the brief of the appellant; the appellant may serve and file a reply brief within ten (10) days after service of the brief of the appellee.
-The time limits for briefs on cross-appeals are set forth in Rule 12-213. - D. Summary calendar.
-If the case is placed on the summary calendar: - (1) a transcript of proceedings shall not be filed; - (2) the appellate court clerk's notice shall state the basis for proposed disposition; - (3) appellate counsel or trial counsel shall have ten (10) days from date of service of the appellate court clerk's notice of proposed disposition to file a memorandum setting forth reasons why the proposed disposition should or should not be made and why the case should or should not be assigned to the summary calendar, but the party shall be restricted to arguing only issues contained in the docketing statement.
+If the clerk mails the notice, Paragraph B of Rule 12-308 applies.

+B. General calendar.
+If the case is placed on the general calendar:

+(1) the transcript of proceedings shall be filed as provided in Rule 12-211; and

+(2) the appellant shall file and serve a brief in chief within forty-five (45) days after the date the transcript of proceedings is filed in the appellate court.
+The appellee shall serve and file an answer brief within forty-five (45) days after service of the brief of the appellant.
+The appellant may serve and file a reply brief within twenty (20) days after service of the brief of the appellee.
+The time limits for briefs on cross-appeals are set forth in Rule 12-213.

+C. Legal calendar.
+If the case is placed on the legal calendar:

+(1) a transcript of proceedings shall not be filed;

+(2) the case will be submitted on legal issues; and

+(3) briefing time shall commence from the date of service of the appellate court clerk's notice of the calendar assignment; the appellant shall file and serve a brief in chief within twenty (20) days; the appellee shall serve and file an answer brief within twenty (20) days after service of the brief of the appellant; the appellant may serve and file a reply brief within twenty (20) days after service of the brief of the brief of the appellee.
+The time limits for briefs on cross-appeals are set forth in Rule 12-213.

+D. Summary calendar.
+If the case is placed on the summary calendar:

+(1) a transcript of proceedings shall not be filed;

+(2) the appellate court clerk's notice shall state the basis for proposed disposition;

+(3) appellate counsel or trial counsel shall have twenty (20) days from date of service of the appellate court clerk's notice of proposed disposition to file a memorandum setting forth reasons why the proposed disposition should or should not be made and why the case should or should not be assigned to the summary calendar, but the party shall be restricted to arguing only issues contained in the docketing statement.
 The docketing statement may be amended at this time for good cause shown with the permission of the appellate court;

-- (4) no oral argument shall be allowed concerning the proposed disposition; and - (5) if there is no summary disposition, the case will be reassigned to the appropriate calendar.
+(4) no oral argument shall be allowed concerning the proposed disposition; and

+(5) if there is no summary disposition, the case will be reassigned to the appropriate calendar.

-[As amended, effective July 1, 1990; August 1, 1992.]
+[As amended, effective July 1, 1990; August 1, 1992; January 1, 1997.]